top of page

 An old Danubeswabian house visited on German Family History Tour in Serbia

-The DANUBE SWABIAN or DONAUSCHWABEN colonization refers to the large-scale migration of individuals and families from mostly German-speaking states to the areas of the former Hungarian Kingdom conquered by the Ottoman Empire in the 16th century.
+The DONAUSCHWABEN or DANUBE SWABIAN colonization refers to the large-scale migration of individuals and families from mostly German-speaking states to the areas of the former Hungarian Kingdom conquered by the Ottoman Empire in the 16th century.

 At the end of the 17th century, after the Habsburg Empire successfully fought off the Ottomans, it took back the land that the Hungarian Kingdom had lost to the Ottomans.
 The Habsburg Empire encouraged mostly German-speaking farmers and craftsmen to sail down the Danube and settle on the marshlands of the Danube River Valley and the Pannonian Plain.
 German farmers drained marshes near the Danube and the Tisza rivers and constructed roads and canals.